 Departments and Faculty

 All composition applicants are required to submit notated scores and recordings fulfilling the prescreening requirements listed below with the application.
-Applicants will be informed by January 5 if they are invited to attend a virtual performance interview or have been denied in prescreening.
-If invited, the applicant will be required to select a virtual performance interview time and have the opportunity to make updates to their composition scores and recordings submitted in prescreening to create their Final Audition Portfolio for up to one week before the selected virtual performance interview time.
+Applicants will be informed if they are invited to attend an audition or have been denied in prescreening.

 - Three or more original scores and recordings of each of the scores.
 Recordings may be audio only or audiovisual.